-Propagating a snake plant in water is quick and simple, but requires patience while you wait for the roots to grow.
+Water propagation is quick and simple, but requires patience while you wait for the roots to grow.
 I prefer water propagation over soil propagation so I can make sure that the roots are forming!

-- Choose the best leaf from your snake plant.
+- Choose the best leaf from your parent plant.
 Make sure it’s healthy and not old.
 (You can pick multiple leaves or just one single leaf – that’s up to you!)

-- Using a sharp, clean pair of scissors, cut the leaf off neatly.
+- Using a sharp, clean pair of scissors, cut the leaf off neatly from the main plant.

 - Roots will start to grow as early as 15 days, but the average is about 2 months.

-- After the roots have formed, pups will begin to emerge even before you pot them!
+- After the roots have formed, pups (or baby plants) will begin to emerge even before you pot them!

 This is a really fun way to propagate a plant because you’ll feel like a giddy kid with a science experiment every time you check your jar.